 The proceedings of the drafting groups in Tianjin were mostly closed.
-The following analysis is therefore primarily based on Party submissions, a Note circulated by the Cofacilitator of the LCA finance drafting group, statements made during the sessions that were open.
-The aim of this paper is to assess how the momentum achieved in Tianjin can be harnessed to deliver the sort of outcomes required for a comprehensive deal.
+The following analysis is therefore primarily based on Party submissions, a Note circulated by the Co-facilitator of the LCA finance drafting group, statements made during the sessions that were open.
+The aim of this paper is to asses how the momentum achieved in Tianjin can be harnessed to deliver the sort of outcomes required for a comprehensive deal.
 The analysis is divided into two sections - the first elaborates what needs to be done, while the second focuses on how to achieve it.
-It is preceded by a short summary of some of the relevant positions and submissions made in Tianjin.